AdobeDocs/stock-api-docs/src/pages/faq/stock-api-business-faq.md

 ### How can I automate my Stock workflows?

-All Adobe Enterprise customers have access to a Service Account integration.
-The Service Account uses special credentials to authorize and access its Adobe licenses which do not require a user to sign in.
+All Adobe Enterprise customers have access to a Server to Server integration.
+This method uses special credentials to authorize and access its Adobe licenses which do not require a user to sign in.
 Subsequently, this application can perform tasks on an automated scheduled with no user interaction.

 Any Stock API may be used in an automated method.
 Examples include downloading new assets from a group’s license history, licensing assets in bulk (e.g., from a list of IDs), or integrating controls inside a corporate application which allow a non-Adobe user to download assets which have been previously licensed by a different user.